 Table of Contents

-There are plenty of excellent reasons to consider getting a home air filter.
-There are multiple studies which suggest that an air filter can vastly improve your indoor air quality to reduce allergy symptoms and support improved respiratory and immune health overall.
+There are plenty of excellent reasons to consider getting a home air purifier.
+There are multiple studies which suggest that an air filter can vastly improve your indoor air quality to reduce allergy symptoms and support improved respiratory and immune health overall, and HEPA filters are the gold standard.
 Heck, even NASA uses HEPA filters.

 Indoor air pollution has a dramatic effect on health, with links to cardiovascular disease, cancer, and respiratory diseases, including acute respiratory infections and chronic obstructive pulmonary diseases.
 The World Health Organization (WHO) put out a report recently saying that a staggering 3.8 million premature deaths annually – including stroke, ischemic heart disease, chronic obstructive pulmonary disease (COPD) and lung cancer – are attributed to exposure to household air pollution.

 In addition to choosing household products like rugs, mattresses, and paint that don’t off-gas pollutants, use of air filters at home is a key strategy to improve indoor air quality.
 A quality air filter can also significantly reduce airborne allergens as well as pollutants.

 In one study that took place over three to four seasons, researchers set up free-standing air filters and window air conditioners in the bedrooms of over a hundred kids with asthma and then monitored indoor air quality.
 They found that air filters reduced particulate matter levels by 50%.
 Similar results were seen in another study, where air filters reduced particulate matter by an average of 69-80%.

 Air filters also filter out airborne infectious pathogens such as some viruses, bacteria, and fungi.
 Indeed, airborne droplets are responsible for diseases like tuberculosis, influenza, chickenpox, measles, and some types of herpes zoster.